facebook/react/docs/docs/integrating-with-other-libraries.md

 permalink: docs/integrating-with-other-libraries.html
 ---

-## Using jQuery plugins from React
+## Integrating with DOM Manipulation Plugins

 React is unaware of changes made to the DOM outside of React.
 It determines updates based on its own internal representation, and if those updates are invalidated, React has no way to recover.